CogStack/CogStack-NiFi/nifi/README.md

 # Custom docker image
 It is recommended to build a custom Docker image of Apache NiFi that will contain all the necessary configuration, drivers, custom user scripts and workflows.
+Otherwise, one would need to set these up manually.

-The custom image recipe is defined in `Dockerfile`.
+The custom image recipe is defined in `Dockerfile` file.

-When deplying services stack using the main `docker-compose.yml` file Docker engine will automatically build the custom Apache NiFi image.
+When deplying services stack, using the main `docker-compose.yml` file, Docker engine will automatically build the provided custom Apache NiFi image.

 # Workflow templates
 Apache NiFi provides users the ability to build very large and complex data flows.
 These data flows can be later saved as *templates*, exported into XML format and shared with other users.
-In this example, we provide example data flows templates for ingesting the records from database into ElasticSearch and to perform extraction of NLP annotations from documents.
+In this example, we provide few example templates for ingesting the records from database into ElasticSearch and to perform extraction of NLP annotations from documents.

-The example workflow templates are stored in `user-templates`.
+The example workflow templates are stored in `user-templates` directory.

 ## Workflow `DB-ES`
 This template defines an example workflow consisting of:
 1. reading records from a sample database,
 2. storing these records to ElasticSearch.

-The workflow is defined in `Workflow__DB-ES_[large_table]_-_samples-db.xml` file.
+The template is stored in `Workflow__DB-ES_[large_table]_-_samples-db.xml` file.

 ## Workflow `DB-NLP-ES`
 This template defines an example workflow consisting of: